actnwit/RhodoniteTS/README.md

 #### Using umd version for actual object and esm version for type only

-You also be able to use `dist/umd/rhodonite.js` or `dist/umd/rhodonite.min.js` for actual Rhodonite object by script tag in HTML file.
+You can also use `dist/umd/rhodonite.js` or `dist/umd/rhodonite.min.js` for the actual Rhodonite object by script tag in HTML file.
-Next, import types from `rhodonite` esm package.
+Then, import types from the `rhodonite` esm package.

 ```typescript
 import _Rn from 'rhodonite'; // Use this for adding type annotations to window.Rn in this sample